Test Accessibility on Your Device with VoiceOver

 Toggle speech.
 VoiceOver sound icons, or audio feedback, still play if the device is not muted.

 Three-finger triple tap—If zoom is enabled, this becomes a three-finger quadruple tap.

 Toggle Screen Curtain.
 See “Emulate the VoiceOver Experience with the Screen Curtain.”

 Four-finger tap at top or bottom of screen

 Select the first or last accessible element on the screen.

-While you’re testing your app, ensure that interactive controls and important pieces of information can be accessed by the VoiceOver cursor.
+While testing your app, ensure that interactive controls and important pieces of information can be accessed by the VoiceOver cursor.
 UI decoration is irrelevant to the VoiceOver user, and need not be accessible.